G-Kroon/MobileShope/README.md

 Error handling and validation
 Responsive image handling
 MIME type support for various static assets
-The application runs on port 5000 and is configured for production deployment through Replit's infrastructure.
 It demonstrates a complete e-commerce flow from browsing products to completing purchases.